IAEA-NSDDNetwork/AME-NUBASE-viewer/README.md

 ## Change history

+#### 2023-10
+Added a feature for calculating proton and neutron pairing energies, e.g.,type 251MD:DP for delta(p) of 251Md calculating using mass-excess by default.
+Type 251MD:DP-SP and 251MD:DP-BE for calculations using S(p) and binding energy, respectively.

 #### 2023-05
 Added a new feature for calculating mass difference using an input mass-excess value, e.g., 77CO=-21910(234.5)-75NI-2*n for Q(B-2N) of 77Co using an input mass-excess -21910(234.5) for 77Co.